CSC207-UofT/course-project-ask-the-magic-conch-shell/phase1/Design Document.md

 no.7 and was updated in later pull requests.)

-- **A scenario walk-through for this design pattern:** When a student wants to login, checkStudent() methods from the IDBUserManager would be called from the LoginWindow controller.
+- **A scenario walk-through for this design pattern:** When a student wants to login, checkStudent() methods from the IDBUserManager would be called from the LoginWindow com.bookSystem.controller.
 Then, this method in the use case would call the gateway interface IMongoDBStudentMethods to check whether the username he inputted is in the student database, if yes, we then call other methods in the gateway interface for our use case to get all information of this student like credit score and borrowing record.
-After getting these information, we construct a new student entity with them and store it inside the UserLoginManager, return to the controller to let him log in.
+After getting these information, we construct a new student entity with them and store it inside the UserLoginManager, return to the com.bookSystem.controller to let him log in.

 2. **Command:** In phase2, we are planning to add a new **"shopping cart"** feature to further expand our functionality.